alemart/opensurge/README.md

 ## What is Open Surge?

 Open Surge is a fun 2D retro platformer inspired by old-school Sonic games.
-Play, hack, create worlds and unleash your creativity!
+Play, hack, become a creator and unleash your creativity!
 Currently under development.

 ## About Open Surge